 The Best Books for Real Estate:

 Simply put, this book is amazing.
 From making a plan, buying your first property, fixing things up, managing property, to selling for premium prices – it’s all here.
-This book is an excellent summary of the whole process of buying an investment property.
+This book was the inspiration for the real estate strategy that I used in my life to grow my portfolio, and also the inspiration for my other short (free) book “7 Years to 7 Figure Wealth” which you can get for free later on this list!Overall, this book is an excellent summary of the whole process of buying an investment property.

 There may be a lot of hype and motivational talk in this book (not to mention the Rich Dad marketing machine you see everywhere), but this classic among investors contains an unbelievable amount of life-changing, thought-provoking content.
 Rich Dad is all about opening our minds to the possibilities of letting our money earn money, rather than our time.
 Kiyosaki does an excellent job of putting to words what I had been feeling in my heart for a long time.